 Until today, I have always understood ‘rest’ as time spent sitting down, or being in bed.

-However, to my astonishment, God showed me today that rest can also be a state of mind, and even a way of life.
+However, to my astonishment, God has now shown me that rest can also be a state of mind, and even a way of life.

 With this approach, whether or not I am active, living restfully means noticing my sensations, thoughts, and emotions as they occur, acknowledging their reality without judgement, then sharing them simply and honestly with God.

-This process will teach me how I need to change, in order to live more restfully with myself, with God, with others, and the world.
+Hopefully, this process will teach me how I need to change in order to live more restfully, so I can be at peace with myself, with God, with others, and the world.

 Do you find contemplation difficult, or even impossible?
 Does your mind constantly slip away from observing the thoughts, emotions and physical sensations bubbling up within you, becoming caught up with them, instead?
 If so, you might like to try a different approach.